VISARUN stamp

 Olga

-This photo from the place became something symbolic for me, a kind of new point of reference.
-Once a month we walk there to read it again.
-And every time the inscription brings a new emotion, like an echo of everything that has built up over the month.
+This place became symbolic for me, a new point of reference.
+Once a month we walk there to read it again, and every time the inscription echoes what has accumulated over the month.

 Instagram screenshot calling the abandoned burger stand the Booth of Pilgrimage